plutov/pliutau.com/content/table-driven-tests-in-go.md

 }
 ```

 Usually table is a slice of anonymous structs, however you may define struct first or use an existing one.
-Also we have a `name` propery describing the paarticular test case.
+Also we have a `name` property describing the particular test case.

 After we have a table we can simply iterate over it and do an assertion: